FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 ## **UUID** _(Automatic)_
 ### Description
-32-digit Universally Unique Identifier (UUID) for the dataset.
-Every element in an openLCA database has a UUID.
+32-digit Universally Unique Identifier (UUID) for the dataset.[^UUID]

+[^UUID]: Every element in an openLCA database has a UUID.
 UUIDs cannot be set, they are assigned by openLCA.
+[More details on UUID from the openLCA manual.](https://greendelta.github.io/olca-schema/classes/RefEntity.html?highlight=uuid#id)

 ### Example(s)
 _961fad56-bde2-4fbe-8895-5be03461729b_